rgederin/java-functional/README.md

 **The Optional monad** makes the possibility of missing data expicit in the type system, while hiding the boilerplate of "if non-null" logic.
 **The Stream monad** makes the possibility of multiple data explicit in the type system, while hidind the boilerplate of nested loops.
-**The promise monad** makes asynchronous computation explicit in the type system, while hiding the boilerplate thread logic.
+**The Completable future monad** makes asynchronous computation explicit in the type system, while hiding the boilerplate thread logic.

 **Alternative Monads Definitions**